notadeejay/rbc-training/data/Week 3 Day 1/03__CSS Transitions__Reading.md

   }
 ```

-### shorthand
+### Shorthand

-We can also define a transition all on one line, using this short hand
+We can also define a transition all on one line, using this short hand:

 ```css
 div {